-Actually, let’s draw two big pyramids:
+Actually, let’s draw a simplified version of two pyramids:

-At the bottom sit the people with the least status, looks and resources.
+At the bottom sit the people with the least status, looks, and resources.

 Hypergamy (and biology) dictates that at the lowest level of the pyramid, bottom women have far more power than bottom men because men are happy with same-status women.
-But women, well… They don’t get too excited with their fellow low value man men :).
+But women, well… They don’t get too excited with their fellow low-value man men :).

 Overall women, being the demand in the sexual marketplace, have more power when it comes to dating and relationships.

-However, at the top, the power relation inverts and men become more powerful.
+However, at the top, the power relation inverts, and men become more powerful.